Race certified by Finishers: event approved by the organizer

 • Minors will need to complete a questionnaire regarding their health status.

-For more information on the Health Prevention Course (PPS), we recommend this article.
+For more information on the Health Prevention Course (PPS), we advise you this article.

 If you have other questions, you can contact the organizers at this address info@lavenivici.com